Disempowerment of the word ‘should.’

-The first person to bring my attention to this word ‘should’ was Louise Hay.
-Some of you reading this will know who she is and her fabulous company.
-Hay House produces books, audio books and seminars and runs events all over the world on self empowerment.
-I remember listening to an audio book by Louise in which she talked about the magnitude of the disempowerment that the word ‘should’ had on an individual.
-Since then, I have been quite sensitive to it and another word ‘can’t’, which also sounds like another obscene word with very similar letters.
+Louise Hay was the first person to bring my attention to the word ‘should’.
+Some of you will know who she is and her excellent company.
+Hay House produces books, audiobooks and seminars and runs events worldwide on self-empowerment.
+I remember listening to an audiobook by Louise in which she talked about the magnitude of the disempowerment that the word ‘should’ had on an individual.
+Since then, I have been quite sensitive to it and another word, ‘can’t’, which sounds like another obscene word with very similar letters.

 What do these words mean to me?

 And on and on it goes.
-My favourites of course, is when people say to others “you should…..”
-Think about it, what does it really say?
-To me it says that there is an obligation that I am not fulfilling and that it is something that I have, must or ought to do.
-It is a requirement, a duty and essential and for what and who?
-If someone is always saying – “I should go to the gym” I think to myself, “well, why don’t you?”.
-When you actually ask that question, the ‘should’ is quickly followed by a “but” and then often a “I can’t”.
+My favourite, of course, is when people say to others, “you should…..”
+Think about it.
+What does it say?
+To me, it says that there is an obligation that I am not fulfilling and that it is something that I have, must or ought to do.
+It is a requirement, a duty and essential, and for what and who?
+If someone always says, “I should go to the gym,” I think, “well, why don’t you?”.
+When you ask that question, the ‘should’ is quickly followed by a “but” and often an “I can’t”.

-The point I am trying to make is, perhaps we need to consider being a little more easier on ourselves.
-If there is something that we ‘should’ be doing, perhaps we really don’t want to do it.
-‘Should’ is a guilt loaded word and it does not feel good when we say it to ourselves or hear it from others.
-What can we substitute this word with I hear you question?
-Well, perhaps words that empowers us more.
+We need to consider being a little easier on ourselves.
+If there is something that we ‘should’ be doing, perhaps we don’t want to do it.
+‘Should’ is a guilt-loaded word.
+It does not feel good when we say it to ourselves or hear it from others.
+So what can we use to substitute this word?
+Well, words that empower us more.

 Just do it – or let it go